 Welcome to FFATeacher Name: Cameron HuffSchool Email Address: firstname.lastname@example.orgSubjects I Teach: Agriculture and FFA Advisor___________________________________________________________FFA is an important part of the Ola Middle Agriculture program.
 We are an intracurricular organization that offers the opportunity for students to get involved in several ways including service learning, career development, and leadership activities.
 We have monthly meetings for all members which offer a variety of activities.
 7th and 8th grade students will have the opportunity to compete in Career Development Events against students across the state.
 Last year we competed in the Wildlife, Environmental and Natural Resource, Prepared Public Speaking, Poultry, Lawn Mower Driving, FFA Quiz, FFA Creed and Nursery and Landscape CDEs.
-Students may also attend Summer Leadership Camp, Georgia FFA State Convention and the Georgia National Fair in Perry.FFA Meetings take place the 3rd Thursday of every month.Contact Mrs. Huff to sign up for monthly newsletters.In order to join, your student must be enrolled in Exploring Agriculture and must fill out the paperwork on the link below:
+Students may also attend Summer Leadership Camp, Georgia FFA State Convention and the Georgia National Fair in Perry.FFA Meetings take place the 3rd Thursday of every month.Contact Mrs. Huff to sign up for monthly newsletters.In order to join, your student must be enrolled in the Exploring Agriculture connections course and must fill out the paperwork on the link below:

 Degrees and Certifications: